Cyber Resilience

 CVE-2023-22943 is a medium-severity Failing Open (CWE-636) vulnerability in Splunk Add-On Builder.
 Its CVSS base score is 4.8 (Medium).

-Operationally, ranked in the top 44.1% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Adversary-in-the-Middle (T1557); ranked at the 24th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog.

 EU & UK References